 According to the Death Penalty Information Center, over 100 people have been found innocent and freed from DEATH ROW after being convicted by a jury beyond a reasonable doubt in the past 7 years.
 There is no way to tell how many people charged with capital murder have been acquitted at trial during that period but you can be sure that the number is very, very small.
 According to a study done at Ohio State University, over 10,000 people are wrongfully convicted in the United States every year.
 Despite these shocking and disheartening statistics, I have not seen 1% of the time or energy spent on these issues as compared to the past 24 hours of media attention on the Casey Anthony acquittal.

-I regularly ask my potential jury pools in voir dire (questioning of the jury prior to the commencement of a jury trial), what is worse, 1 wrongfully convicted person or 1 wrongfully acquitted person.
-Thank goodness 95% of people agree that 1 wrongfully convicted person is the worse scenario.
+I regularly ask my potential jury pools in voir dire (questioning of the jury before the commencement of a jury trial), what is worse, one wrongfully convicted person, or one wrongfully acquitted person.
+Thank goodness 95% of people agree that one wrongfully convicted person is the worse scenario.